Little-Things-AI/Craftr/README.md

 In order to run the web app follow these instructions:
 1. Add your OpenAI API key to .env file (sign up at https://beta.openai.com for account / key)
-2. Install node_modules by running 'npm install' or 'yarn install' in terminal
+2. Install node_modules by running 'npm install' and 'yarn install' in terminal
 3. Install latest tailwindcss by running 'npm install tailwindcss@latest'
 4. Install OpenAI resources by running 'npm install openai'
 5. In pages/api/openai.js you construct your request to OpenAI API